archanaprabhat/CineMania/README.md

 * Add **GSAP animations** and light **Three.js** effects for richer interactivity and motion.
 * Add more refined **micro-interactions** on cards and buttons.

----

-If you want, I can now integrate this directly into your full README with perfect formatting.

 ## Getting Started